Hyperbaric Oxygen Therapy in Nunavut: Out-of-Province Access Skip to main content

 NIHB (Non-Insured Health Benefits) is a federal program administered by Indigenous Services Canada.
 It provides eligible First Nations and Inuit patients with coverage for medically necessary health-related goods and services, including travel and accommodation for out-of-territory medical care.
 Specific coverage and eligibility should be confirmed through NIHB and your physician.

-Nunavut patients accessing HBOT through interjurisdictional referral are treated for the 14 Health Canada-recognised conditions, which include carbon monoxide poisoning, decompression sickness, gas embolism, gas gangrene, necrotising soft-tissue infections, crush injury, severe anaemia, intracranial abscess, central retinal artery occlusion, sudden sensorineural hearing loss, problem wounds, late effects of radiation, compromised grafts and flaps, refractory osteomyelitis, and thermal burns.
+Nunavut patients accessing HBOT through interjurisdictional referral are treated for the 14 Health Canada-recognised conditions: carbon monoxide poisoning, decompression sickness, gas or air embolism, gas gangrene, necrotising soft-tissue infections, crush injury, severe anaemia, sudden sensorineural hearing loss, problem wounds, soft-tissue radiation necrosis, radiation damage affecting bone, compromised grafts and flaps, refractory osteomyelitis, and thermal burns.
+Intracranial abscess (UHMS Indication #8) and central retinal artery occlusion (a sub-presentation of arterial insufficiency) are additional UHMS-listed uses treated at some Canadian hospital hyperbaric programmes, not among the named Health Canada 14.

 Most chronic indications require a course of 20 to 40 daily sessions, with some radiation indications requiring up to 60 sessions.
 Each session typically lasts 90 to 120 minutes.
 Nunavut patients accessing publicly funded HBOT through interjurisdictional referral should plan for an extended stay near the receiving facility (Ottawa or Edmonton).